The Sacred Mathematics of Connection

 Are you here to take or to give?
 To perform or to be?
 To consume an experience or to create a sanctuary?

-The lightning connections seduce us into believing we're primarily consumers of relationship—seeking what we need, finding what we lack, getting what we want.
+The lightning connections seduce us into believing we're primarily consumers of relationships; seeking what we need, finding what we lack, getting what we want.
 They turn love into a marketplace and intimacy into a transaction.